 Some people may end up purchasing a better or second pump (so as not haul a pump with them to work every day).
 Electric pumps range in price from about $50 to $200.
-Manual pumps are cheaper, with many models sitting around $12 – like the much touted Haakaa, a suction pump used to collect letdown from the non-feeding breast.
+Manual pumps are cheaper – like the much touted Haakaa, a suction pump used to collect letdown from the non-feeding breast.

 Insurance provided pumps are usually not hands free.
-Truly hands pumps, like the Willow or the Elvie, are expensive (around $279 for the Elvie and $499 for the Willow).
-There are bras designed to make pumping hands-free, but they cost between $25-50 and reviews can be mixed.
+Truly hands pumps, like the Willow or the Elvie, are an investment.
+There are bras designed to make pumping hands-free, but they are another expense and don’t work for everyone.

 “It would be nice to pump while working so that feeding the baby doesn’t eat into my billable work hours.
 However, there is no good way to pump hands-free unless you buy a very expensive pump that is not covered by insurance.
 I have an objectively “good” pump that was covered by my insurance, and pumping hands-free doesn’t really work.
 I spent $50 on two different pumping bras that are supposed to be “hands-free,” but neither is truly hands-free.“

 Hands free is important though because it allows women to do other things, like their jobs, while pumping.

 Lastly, let’s take a look at formula costs.
 Formula feeders have the added expense of formula costs that breastfeeding families don’t incur.

 The cost of formula varies widely based on: brand; gentle type (with partially hydrolyzed whey protein for easier digestion); allergy requirements; organic; and powdered vs. liquid types.